Ski90Moo/OpenStudio_Measures_HEPLLC/lib/measures/replace_chiller_with_air_source_heat_pumps/README.md

 The measure will report:
 - Success or failure in deleting the condenser water loop
 - Confirmation of chiller replacement with cooling heat pump
-- Confirmation of heating heat pump addition in parallel with boiler
+- Confirmation of heating heat pump addition in series with boiler

 ### Warnings and Errors